Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Leaky Integrate-and-Fire Model with linear coupling

 In Eqs.~\ref{eq08} and ~\ref{eq09}, $\omega_i$ denotes the mean phase velocity of the $i-$th element and $ \omega_{\rm coh}$ the common mean phase velocity of the coherent parts. $\Theta$ is the step function which takes the value 1 when its argument is positive and zero otherwise.
 To account for the fluctuations at the level of coherent parts a small tolerance is included in the calculations when computing the measures $M_{\rm incoh}$ and $N_{\rm incoh}$.
 This is represented by parameter $c$ which is set to 0.05.
 Note that the case of complete synchronization is obtained when $M_{\rm incoh}=0$ and $N_{\rm incoh}=0$.

 Previous studies have shown that different connectivity schemes result in different dynamical behavior.
-To motivate the next sections we present in Fig.~\ref{fig2} typical results for a) nonlocal connectivity, b) reflecting connectivity c) diagonal connectivity and d) combined nonlocal and diagonal connectivity.
-Note that all four cases are simulated under common parameters and only the links are differently placed in the network.
-This figure demonstrates explicitly how influential is the connectivity in synchronization.
+We present, in Fig.~\ref{fig2}, typical results for different connectivity schemes, namely for a) nonlocal connectivity, b) reflecting connectivity c) diagonal connectivity and d) combined nonlocal and diagonal connectivity.
+Note that all four cases are simulated under common parameters and only the links are placed differently in the network.
+This figure demonstrates explicitly how influential the connectivity in synchronization is.
 In the next sections our focus will be on how simple diagonal and combined nonlocal-diagonal connectivities affect the dynamics of the LIF network.
 Throughout this work the parameter space of the coupling range and the coupling strength is scanned.
 Other working parameters are kept to values $\mu =1.0$, $u_{\rm th}=0.98$, $u_0=0.0$, common for all elements.
 We assume that the elements always start with initial potentials randomly distributed in the interval $\left[ 0, u_{\rm th}\right]$.